rails/spring/README.md

 You may need to add the [`listen` gem](https://github.com/guard/listen) to your `Gemfile`.

-### tmp directory

-Spring needs a tmp directory.
-This will default to `Rails.root.join('tmp', 'spring')`.
-You can set your own configuration directory by setting the `SPRING_TMP_PATH` environment variable.

 ## Troubleshooting

 If you want to get more information about what spring is doing, you can